boschresearch/amira_blender_rendering/docs/tutorials/simplecustomscenario.rst

 The line is internally used to *automatically* register your scene (and its configuration), expose and make it available to ABR.
-If you do not add those lines and you try to run ``abrgen`` with your brend new scene you most likely are going to encounter a
+If you do not add those lines and you try to run ``abrgen`` with your brand new scene you most likely are going to encounter a

 .. code-block:: bash